 - Manual setup: With Teams installed, go to Settings > Advanced Features > XCover/Active key.
 Turn on Control XCover key with app and select Teams.

 - Manual setup: With Teams installed, go to Settings > Programmable Keys.
 Choose Select PTT Key app, and select Teams.

 - Zebra TC5x, TC7x, TC2x, EC5x, EC30, MC3300, MC9300

 - Manual setup: With Teams installed, the dedicated PTT button (LEFT_TRIGGER_2) works with Walkie Talkie by default.

 These devices are not Teams certified.
 They have been validated to work with Teams Walkie Talkie.

-- If your frontline worker is using mobile data to communicate via Teams, Walkie Talkie will use the same method.
+- If users are using mobile data to communicate via Teams, Walkie Talkie will use the same method.

 - Walkie Talkie should work well in low bandwidth situations, or situations where your smartphone is connected and working.
 Walkie Talkie won't work when there's no connectivity at all.

 To learn more about the end-user experience, see: